Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank 1"
 	{
 		// The Super Tank slows survivors down.
-		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor is slowed down.
+		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor is slowed down.
 		// - "Stun Range"
 		// - "Stun Range Chance"
-		// "Stun Hit" - When a survivor is hit by a Tank's claw or rock, the survivor is slowed down.
+		// "Stun Hit" - When a survivor is hit by the Super Tank's claw or rock, the survivor is slowed down.
 		// - "Stun Chance"
 		// - "Stun Hit Mode"
 		// Requires "st_stun.smx" to be installed.